wp-plugins/soliloquy-lite/readme.txt

 == Changelog ==

+= 2.3.8 =
+* Added: ARIA Profiles support for accessibility and screen readers

 = 2.3.7 =
 * Fix: Force slider ID on save, to ensure compat with WPML and duplication plugins